cleverage/flysystem-process-bundle/docs/reference/tasks/01-FileFetchTask.md

 If input is set but not corresponding as any file into `source_filesystem` task failed with UnableToReadFile exception.

-If FileFetchTask is the fisrt task of you process and you wan to use input, don't forgive to set the `entry_point` task name at process level
+If FileFetchTask is the first task of you process and you want to use input, don't forgive to set the `entry_point` task name at process level

 Possible outputs
 ----------------